jacquelynsmale/nisar-docs/about-nisar/naming-conventions.md

 # Naming Conventions

-The naming schemes for NISAR products are summarized in [Appendix C](../appendix-c-naming-conventions/toc.md).
+The naming schemes for NISAR products are summarized in [](/appendices/naming-conventions/index.md).